altexdim/sourcemod-plugin-gungame/README.txt

 Changelog
 ---------
     1.0.5.13:
+        * Fixed:
-        * [FIXED] Bug report: Well i'm running a respawn/turbo server and it seems ff stays turned on even if player is no longer on nade level.
+            Bug report: Well i'm running a respawn/turbo server and it seems ff stays turned on even if player is no longer on nade level.
 I'm running some tests and it seems the ff warning is displayed when a player does reach nade even if another player is already on nade level sometimes.
+        * Fixed:
-        * [FIXED] Bug report: when somebody reaches knife level then you don't hear nade level sound (but this is ok, isn't it?); however, when somebody else reaches knife level then you don't hear next knife level sound and I think it's bad because this is usually last level and everybody should now that next knifer is among them
+            Bug report: when somebody reaches knife level then you don't hear nade level sound (but this is ok, isn't it?); however, when somebody else reaches knife level then you don't hear next knife level sound and I think it's bad because this is usually last level and everybody should now that next knifer is among them
+        * Fixed:
-        * [FIXED] Bug report: after nade kill you get knife instantly, on next spawn knife is not your default weapon and you have to switch to it manually; it would be nice to have it on spawn as primary weapon ;)
+            Bug report: after nade kill you get knife instantly, on next spawn knife is not your default weapon and you have to switch to it manually; it would be nice to have it on spawn as primary weapon ;)